torproject/onionbalance/docs/tutorial.md

 detailed on Step 0, but this time for each backend instance.

 <!--
-Similar to the step above, you will need to use the latest Tor master for Onionbalance to work (because of [#32709](https://trac.torproject.org/projects/tor/ticket/32709)).
+Similar to the step above, you will need to use the latest Tor for Onionbalance to work (because of [#32709](https://trac.torproject.org/projects/tor/ticket/32709)).